awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/configure-greengrass-core-v2.md

 [Install]
 WantedBy=multi-user.target
 ```

-For information about how to create and enable a service file for systemd on a Raspberry Pi, see [systemd Daemon](https://www.raspberrypi.com/documentation/computers/using_linux.html#the-systemd-daemon) in the Raspberry Pi documentation\.

 After you configure the system service, you can run the following commands to configure starting the device on boot and to start or stop the AWS IoT Greengrass Core software\.
 + To check the status of the service \(systemd\)